RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 GRAPH.CONSTRAINT g CREATE UNIQUE NODE Person PROPERTIES 2 first_name last_name
 ```

-Similarly to create a mandatory constraint for all edges with relationship-type `Visited`, enforcing the existence of a `date` attribute, issue the following command:
+Similarly, to create a mandatory constraint for all edges with relationship-type `Visited`, enforcing the existence of a `date` attribute, issue the following command:

 ```
 GRAPH.CONSTRAINT g CREATE MANDATORY RELATIONSHIP Visited PROPERTIES 1 date